 The problem was very common.
 After about a year or two of use, the original NES often exhibited a problem where it wouldn’t read game cartridges properly.
 Gamers would slide the cartridge into the slot, then power it on only to see a flashing screen on their TV.
 To fix this, gamers developed the practice of ejecting the cartridge and blowing furiously along the bottom connectors of the cartridge to clear any dirt or debris from the cartridge connectors before trying to slide the cartridge into the slot again to see if it worked.
 This blowing would be repeated until the game finally worked.

-While the practice of blowing NES cartridges is widely accepted as “the fix” for the flashing problem, it actually has nothing to do with the problem at all.
+While the practice of blowing NES cartridges is widely accepted as “the fix” for the NES flashing problem, it actually has nothing to do with the problem at all.
 Blowing into the cartridges doesn’t fix anything.
 I mean, seriously!
 How much dust did you think actually got into your game cartridges?
 Unless you stored your video games in a coal mine, they likely didn’t have enough dust trapped onto the connectors to cause a problem.

 So what really causes the flashing issue?

 Any cartridge gaming system (not just the NES) has a ZIF connector.
 This connector is what comes into contact with the contacts on the gaming cartridge when you insert it into the system.
 After frequent use, the ZIF connector becomes deformed and the pins bend.
 The result is that an inserted video game doesn’t make proper contact with the ZIF connector and the console displays a flashing screen.
 Blow all you like, it’s never going to fix the problem.

 The problem was so common that Nintendo addressed this issue by redesigning the NES where the cartridge would be inserted into the top of the unit rather than the side.
 This allowed for better contact with the ZIF connector.